 What can a video do for me?

-When choosing how to incorporate video into your web strategy, you will need to consider many factors including budget, accessibility, and quality.
-Usually your decision will involve some kind of compromise between these.
+When choosing how to incorporate video into your web strategy, you will need to consider many factors, including a budget, accessibility, and quality.
+Usually, your decision will involve some compromise between these.

-In any video production it is crucial to remember your audience, but this can be even more important when you are distributing video via the Internet.
-Your typical viewer will be sat in front of their computer at their desk, having made a decision to come to your website.
+In any video production, it is crucial to remember your audience, but this can be even more important when you are distributing video via the Internet.
+Your typical viewer will be sat in front of their computer at their desk, having decided to come to your website.
 They have found you, but they have an almost infinite number of distractions a single click of the mouse away.

 Keep it short: there is no strict rule about the maximum length of the video, but it is sensible to try and keep it under three minutes if possible.

-Good sound: a viewer will forgive video that is not perfectly composed or camera work that is a bit shaky, but if the sound is bad, you will lose them instantly.
+Excellent sound: a viewer will forgive video that is not entirely composed or camera work that is a bit shaky, but if the sound is terrible, you will lose them instantly.